SalishSeaCast/analysis-keegan/notebooks/Evaluations/By_Year_Evaluations/README.md

 The Jupyter Notebooks in this directory are made by Keegan Flanagan for sharing of python code techniques and notes.

+## Warning!!
+This notebook folder consists unfinished work!
+This folder was meant to contain a sereis of notebooks that would allow model-observation comparisons for different years to be easily used.
+However, as the project continued the need for these notebooks became less and less of a priority.
+I eventually decided to leave these notebooks unfinished to focus on other things.
+The unfinished notebooks have been left here in case their contents are of use to future projects.

 The links below are to static renderings of the notebooks via [nbviewer.jupyter.org](https://nbviewer.jupyter.org/).
 Descriptions under the links below are from the first cell of the notebooks